P3Ambiental/docs/guides_and_standards/android_filenaming.md

 ## 1.1 Most important rule

-No shortend words anywhere unless otherwise specified - e.g. no btn, attr, ic, or anything else.
+No shortened words anywhere unless otherwise specified - e.g. no btn, attr, ic, or anything else.
 Use full word all the time everywhere.

 ## 1.2 File naming